kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

     kubectl -n kyma-system get eventings.operator.kyma-project.io eventing -o yaml
     ```

-3. If **State** is `Ready`, the Eventing CR is not an issue.
+3. If the **State** is `Ready`, the Eventing CR is not an issue.
 Follow the next steps to find the source of the problem.

 ### Step 2: Check the status of the Subscription